 There is a real challenge though when it comes to parsing all of this.
 So many of the studies compare one technique with another, already inaccurate technique, that only those studies that compare a peripheral method with a true core method hold much validity.
 Even when this is taken into account it seems that the majority of methods over-estimate at lower temperatures and under-estimate at higher ones.
 With sensitivities for some devices reported to be as low as 22% that would mean we might miss four out of five children with a fever!

-So what does all of this mean for me at work?
+What does all of this mean for me?

 Mothers are generally very good at knowing if their child has a fever (as long as the child is under two, otherwise you might as well just flip a coin.
 Most home methods of determining temperature such as forehead strips and off the shelf in-ear thermometers are not sufficiently accurate and so should be considered another data point not an absolute.